Generic Name: Diphenhydramine and Ibuprofen (dye fen HYE dra meen & eye byoo PROE fen)

 - Talk with your doctor before you use other drugs and natural products that slow your actions.

 - Do not use with other products that have diphenhydramine.

-- This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
-If these happen, they can be deadly.
-The risk of these side effects may be greater if you have heart disease or risks for heart disease.
-However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using Motrin PM (diphenhydramine and ibuprofen) and may be greater with higher doses or with long-term use.
+- This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
+These effects can be deadly.
+The risk may be greater if you have heart disease or risks for heart disease.
+However, it can also be raised even if you do not have heart disease or risks for heart disease.
+The risk can happen within the first weeks of using Motrin PM (diphenhydramine and ibuprofen) and may be greater with higher doses or long-term use.
 Do not use Motrin PM (diphenhydramine and ibuprofen) right before or after bypass heart surgery.

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.